ember-learn/guides-source/guides/release/routing/linking-between-routes.md

 CSS classes passed this way will be _in addition to_ the standard `ember-view` and possibly `active` classes.

-Note that the `<LinkTo />` component uses the element's `id` HTML attribute internally for event dispatching purposes.
-For that reason, if you would like to customize its HTML `id`, you must pass it as the `@id` argument instead.
-Overriding the components `id` attribute directly will stop the link from functioning correctly.

 ### Replacing history entries

 The default behavior for the `<LinkTo />` component is to add entries to the